FlexMeasures/flexmeasures/documentation/api/introduction.rst

 The API, however, does not distinguish between singular and plural key notation.

-Connections and entity addresses
+Sensors and entity addresses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A connection represents an end point of the grid, at which an electricity sensor (power meter) is located.
-Connections should be identified with an entity address following the EA1 addressing scheme prescribed by USEF[1], which is mostly taken from IETF RFC 3720 [2]:
+All sensors are identified with an entity address following the EA1 addressing scheme prescribed by USEF[1], which is mostly taken from IETF RFC 3720 [2].

 This is the complete structure of an EA1 address:

 .. code-block:: json

     {
-        "connection": "ea1.{date code}.{reversed domain name}:{locally unique string}"
+        "sensor": "ea1.{date code}.{reversed domain name}:{locally unique string}"
     }

-Here is a full example for a FlexMeasures connection address:
+Here is a full example for an entity address of a sensor in FlexMeasures:

 .. code-block:: json

     {
-        "connection": "ea1.2021-02.io.flexmeasures.company:fm1.73"
+        "sensor": "ea1.2021-02.io.flexmeasures.company:fm1.73"
     }

 where FlexMeasures runs at `company.flexmeasures.io` (which the current domain owner started using in February 2021), and the locally unique string uses the `fm1` scheme (see below) to identify sensor ID 73.